Kron4ek/Conty/README.md

 it's disabled and almost all directories on your system are available for the container.

 Here are the environment variables that you can use to control the sandbox:
-* **SANDBOX** - enables the sandboxing feature itself.
-Isolates all directories, creates a fake temporary home directory (in RAM), which is destroyed after closing the container.
+* **SANDBOX** - enables the sandbox feature itself.
+Isolates all files and directories, creates a fake temporary home directory (in RAM), which is destroyed after closing the container.
+* **SANDBOX_LEVEL** - controls the strictness of the sandbox.
+There are 3 available levels, the default is 1.
+Level 1 isolates all user files; Level 2 isolates all user files, disables dbus and hides all running processes; Level 3 does the same as the level 2, but additionally disables network access and isolates X11 server with Xephyr.
 * **DISABLE_NET** - completely disables internet access.
 * **HOME_DIR** - sets a custom home directory.
 If you set this, HOME inside the container will still appear as /home/username, but actually a custom directory will be used for it.
-* **BIND** - list of files/directories (separated by space) to bind to the container.
+* **BIND** - list of files/directories (separated by space) to mount to the container.
 You can use this variable to allow access to any files or directories.
+* **BIND_RO** - the same as **BIND** but mount files/dirs as read-only.

 Example:

 ```
 export SANDBOX=1
+export SANDBOX_LEVEL=2
 export BIND="/home/username/.steam /home/username/.local/share/Steam"
 ./conty.sh steam
 ```